oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_autonomous_exadata_infrastructure_module.rst

 ..
 Description

 - This module allows the user to create, update and delete an AutonomousExadataInfrastructure resource in Oracle Cloud Infrastructure
-- For *state=present*, launches a new Autonomous Exadata Infrastructure in the specified compartment and availability domain.
+- For *state=present*, creates a new Autonomous Exadata Infrastructure in the specified compartment and availability domain.

 ..
 Aliases